dylanreed/dylan.blog/_posts/2004-04-07-howdy-howdy-all.markdown

 tags: []
 comments: []
 ---

-<p>So I broke my email.
+So I broke my email.
 It just stopped working, Harper fixed it though.
 I had about 11000 messages.
 AND IT BROKE.
 Thats bullcrap.
-I guess I should stop giving my email address out and start giving out harpers. sounds good.</p>
+I guess I should stop giving my email address out and start giving out harpers. sounds good.

-<p>so life is good i love my job and such, coffee rulez.</p>
+so life is good i love my job and such, coffee rulez.

-<p>more later this month or maybe next</p>
+more later this month or maybe next

-<p>you know how it goes with me</p>
+you know how it goes with me